DSS can both read and write datasets in SQL databases. You can:

 You might want to start with that tutorial.
 The rest of this section is reference information.

-DSS has detailed support for the following databases:
+DSS fully supports the following databases:

 In addition, DSS can connect to any database that provides a JDBC driver.

 For databases not listed previously, we cannot guarantee that anything will work.
 Reading datasets often works, but it is rare that writing works out of the box.